Friday, July 26th – 5:30-8:00 pm

 The rent and bird food need to be paid!

 A favorite of Deb’s from her days managing Enrico’s, Eric Shifrin has been a force on the San Francisco jazz scene going on four decades, and his many dates at Bird & Beckett — particularly the few dozen in the past several years — are the stuff of legend.

 As for the 230 Jones Street Band, saxophonists Jerry Logas and Ray Loeckle, guitarist Glenn Deardorf, bassist Dean Reilly and drummer Tony Johnson play great jazz from swing to bop and beyond every fourth Friday at Bird & Beckett.
 They make up the legacy band that was handed the mantle by series founder and saxophonist Chuck Peters a couple of years ago.

 A weekly gig for the Chuck Peterson Trio beginning in October 2002 at Bird & Beckett’s original location around the corner on Diamond Street initiated a tradition of live jazz in Glen Park that has continued ever since, with never a missed Friday in all those years.
 Chuck’s original trio grew to a quartet and then a quintet and sometimes boasted as many as eight players — and that was in a shop that was two-thirds the size of the current store!

 We daresay that no one who was present in the early years of Bird & Beckett has forgotten the awesome pancake breakfasts that we hosted with Deb’s prodigious support years ago when the store was located on Diamond Street in the space where Manhal Jweinat’s Manzoni now holds forth!
 Those benefits were incredible community events and paid our rent and more.
-Joe Schumer made the batter and neighborhood volunteers turned out in numbers to help, to consume and to donate!
+Destination’s Joe Schuver created the batter and neighborhood volunteers turned out in numbers to help, to consume and to donate!